Tools and Resources

 Online Irrigation Management Assistant

-An online irrigation scheduling tool is now available to ten counties in Central Minnesota.
+The Minnesota ag weather stations are integrated into an online irrigation management assistant tool that is is available to irrigators statewide.
 The tool provides irrigation scheduling recommendations based on information provided by the ag weather network and individual users.
 Data used includes evapotranspiration information, field specific soils information, weather service rainfall data, and user defined crop and irrigation system details.
 Using this information the tool creates recommendations that reflect what is going on in the individual field.
 The tool is easy-to-use and accessible on mobile devices.
 Visit the Irrigation Management Assistant webpage to sign-up.

 One-on-One Irrigation Scheduling Program